Behind The Scenes: Where Rolex Watches Are Made

 Today, the brand name of Rolex has become a legend of sorts.
 Have you ever wondered how a single Rolex is made?
 To satisfy your curiosity, we’re here to run you through the process from start to finish.
-We’re here to discuss where and how Rolex watches are made and take you through a simple tour of the four manufacturing facilities of Rolex in Switzerland.
-Now, before we go ahead to talk about these, let us correct any wrong opinion you might have.
+We’ll discuss where and how Rolex watches are made and take you through a simple tour of the four manufacturing facilities of Rolex in Switzerland.
+Now, before we move forward to talk about these, let us correct any wrong opinions you might have.

 Bienne – The Home of Rolex Movements

 One feature that makes any Rolex watch sought after is its impressive calibre.
 One of the company’s suppliers, the Aegler company of Bienne, provided Rolex its precise movements when it first started.
 This continued until Rolex bought the company in 2004.
 In 2004, the Borel family sold off the company to Rolex Geneva for more than 1 billion CHF.

 The facility is spread over 92,000 square meters, and it contains some of the most priced pieces of Rolex.
 Before we go ahead with the tour, we need to highlight some important points again.
 First, Rolex produces each of its calibres in-house.
 Additionally, each of the movements is assembled by hand.
 This does not imply that the company designs all parts of the wristwatch by hand.
 Most noteworthy is that Rolex uses state-of-the-art machinery to couple its components.
 But, as mentioned, they fix the movements together by hand.